kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 condition type will require an API review.
 The constants will allow users of the package to reduce the risk of typing mistakes.

-Additionally, we introduce a pair of generic condition types:
-- `DisruptionTarget`: indicates pod disruption (due to e.g. preemption, API-initiated eviction or taint-based eviction).
+Additionally, we introduce a generic condition type `DisruptionTarget` which indicates pod disruption (due to e.g. preemption, API-initiated eviction or taint-based eviction).
-- `ResourceExhausted`: indicates the pod is evicted due to exceeding ephemeral-storage limits or due to being terminated by OOM killer.

-A more detailed information about the condition (containing the kubernetes component name which initiated the disruption or the resource name for the exceeded resource limit) is conveyed by the `reason` and `message` fields of the added pod condition.
+A more detailed information about the condition (containing the kubernetes component name which initiated the disruption) is conveyed by the `reason` and `message` fields of the added pod condition.

 Finally, we are going to cover the handling of pod failures associated with the new pod condition types in integration tests.